alanorth/picturingjordan.com/content/posts/cleanliness-comes-from-faith.md

 <!--more-->

 I saw this graffiti while walking around downtown Amman and thought the irony was too much to not share it.
-Loosely translated (this apparently comes from the [words, actions, or habits of the prophet Muhammad](https://en.wikipedia.org/wiki/Hadith)), it says "cleanliness comes from faith" (al nadafa min al iman).
+Loosely translated (this apparently comes from the [words, actions, or habits of the prophet Muhammad](https://en.wikipedia.org/wiki/Hadith)), it says "cleanliness comes from faith" (_al-nadafa min al-iman_).